Kaithapram Damodaran Namboothiri: Life and career

-He is married to Devi Antharjanam who is the daughter of late actor Unnikrishnan Namboothiri; they have two children, Deepankuran and Devadarshan.
+He is married to Devi Antharjanam who is the daughter of actor Unnikrishnan Namboothiri; they have two children, Deepankuran and Devadarshan.
 His elder son Deepankuran is a Music composer as well as singer who has composed Music for various films.
 Kaithapram Damodaran's youngest brother, Kaithapram Viswanathan, is a Malayalam cinema music director who runs the Sruthilaya Music School at Payyanur.

 Kaithapram made his entry into Malayalam cinema as a lyricist for the song Devadundubhi Sandralayam in the film Ennennum Kannettante which was directed by Fazil and music composed by Jerry Amaldev and all of the songs become popular Since then he has written lyrics for more than 346 films.
 He has also acted in many films, including Swathithirunal, Aryan, His Highness Abdulla, and the film Theerthadanam, based on the story of famous Malayalam writer M.T.
 Vasudevan Nair.
 He has played the character of a classical or semi-classical singer in most of the films.
 The songs from Desadanam, his first film as a music composer, were a hit.
 The film Sopanam, directed by Shri Jayaraj, was based on a story and screenplay written by Kaithapram.

 Kaithapram has established a cherished position in the Malayali heart with his beautiful yet simple artistic renderings.
 He has written both prose and poems and his books are also widely accepted.
 His appeal is closer to younger hearts and the success of Kanner Poovinte has brought this aspect into fresh focus.
 His lyrics often express the deep love and regard that make the average Malayali home sick.
 He sings in public concerts and for various causes.
 He has won several awards as a lyricist.
 His charming and helpful attitude, readiness to help and ability to be one among the music lovers, have made him a legend in his own time.

 As a lyricist, Kaithapram made songs with almost all major music composers of his time.
 But, most of his popular songs were composed by Johnson.
 The duo made songs for around 35 films, and most of them have superhit songs.
 He also made numerous songs with Mohan Sithara, Raveendran, Ouseppachan, S. P. Venkatesh, Vidyasagar, Jassie Gift and so on.

 Shri Kaithapram is also the Managing Trustee of Swathithirunal Kala Kendram (Music School) at Kozhikode, which caters to more than 400 music students.
 He has received numerous awards from various government and cultural organisations in Kerala.
 He has popularised and promoted the application of music for therapeutic purposes through the Music Therapy Foundation.
 Many have benefited from the systematic music therapy sessions conducted all over Kerala.